-- Health and welfare benefits, such as basic medical, extended medical, dental, group life, shortterm and long-term disability, employee and family assistance program, etc. consistent with such benefits as offered in the K-12 sector generally. - Pension benefits executive/senior management employees are enrolled in either the Teachers' Pension Plan or the Municipal Pension Plan. - Paid time off, including an annual vacation entitlement of forty days.
+- Health and welfare benefits, such as basic medical, extended medical, dental, group life, short-term and long-term disability, employee, and family assistance program, etc. consistent with such benefits as offered in the K-12 sector generally.
+The employee pays 20% of the costs associated with the plans.
+Short- and long-term disability programs are paid 100% by the employees. - Pension benefits executive employees are enrolled in either the Teachers' Pension Plan or the Municipal Pension Plan. - Paid time off, including an annual vacation entitlement of 45 days for the Superintendent and 40 days for the Secretary-Treasurer and 35 days for the remaining senior management positions.
 Pursuant to the Public Sector Employers Act, carry forward of unused accumulated vacation is not permitted.
 If, however, the individual employment contract does allow for carry forward of unused accumulated vacation, then such vacation may be carried forward for one year only and at the end of that year, the unused accumulated vacation must be used in full, paid out, or a combination of the two.